I’m a multi-genre writer, and digital photographer, who lives and travels in different parts of the world.

 WHY I USE “TRAVELING MARLA” FOR MY WEBSITE

-Aside from it being easy to remember, and aside from writing about this life of travel, I use the moniker because it was given to me by a woman I adore, my 95-year-old friend, Ida Lee, of Los Angeles.
-She just decided that was me, and kept using it.
+Aside from it being easy to remember, and aside from writing about this life of travel, I use the moniker because it was given to me by a woman I adore: Ida Lee* of Los Angeles.
 I like to pretend my other L.A. friends use it as well.
 They do not.

 In other words, I’m MarLa.
 I travel.
 I do things, live places, meet people, ruminate and write about it.

 WHY I’M SO “STRANGE”